This week’s entry in our Bad Theology series comes from one of our dedicated readers.

 Thanks for playing!

-Remember, if you find questionable theology out there, submit it using the contact form above.
+Remember, if you find questionable theology out there, let us know!

 Stay vigilant, friends.